 FAQs About Portable Crushing

 Is it loud?
 Modern electric-drive units are significantly quieter than older hydraulic models, making them “neighborhood-friendly.”
+The Senya 5 Micro plant operates at around only 90 decibels 10 feet from the crusher, about the loudness of a decent size lawnmower but at a much lower pitch.

 Do I need a special license?
 Most micro crushers are considered mobile equipment and don’t require the complex permits of a stationary quarry.
+The low noise levels and even the dust suppression system can also allow operation without special permitting.
+We always suggest checking your local requirements as they can vary widely from place to place.

 Get in Touch with Senya Crushers